How businesses can avoid double currency conversion and reduce operating costs

 Improve customer experience by collecting in local currencies

-Allowing customers to pay for your products in their local currency reduces friction at your checkout, raises your sales and fuels your business’s global growth.
-Whether you’re a small business who’s just expanded into selling overseas, or you’re the owner of a larger and more mature company - improving the experience for your global customers should be top of mind to ensure future success.
+Allowing customers to pay for your products in their local currency reduces checkout friction, raises sales, and fuels your business’s global growth.
+Whether you’re a small business that’s just expanded into selling overseas or the owner of a larger and more mature company, improving the experience for your global customers should be at the forefront of your mind to ensure future success.

 What about currency fluctuations?